Super Mario Bros. X by 38A

 - Customable level backgrounds by background2-*.ini custom configs in PGE Editor and PGE Engine

-- PGE is Cross-platform: PGE has native Linux and Mac OS support without requirements of Wine usage, and also Android version of the engine is planned to allow you to play SMBX Episodes (and other games built on PGE Engine) on your Smartphone or Tabled!
+- PGE is Cross-platform: PGE has native Linux and Mac OS support without requirements of Wine usage, and also Android port of PGE Engine to play SMBX Episodes (and other games built on PGE Engine) on your Smartphone or Tabled!

 - Free and Open Source (while SMBX-38A is closed source, and also distributing in packed executable format, done with PECompact v.2)